|For Romance||Fürst Romancier||Fürst Heinrich||Florestan I|

 For Dance completed his stallion sport test in Verden 2017.
 He received a final dressage score of 8.22, his rideability (8.7) impressed the judges and he was placed second, behind only his barn mate, Devonport.

 He finished his 14-days-test in Schlieckau at the end of the breeding season with a final score of 8.2 in 2016.
 His canter was marked 9.0, his trot 8.0 and his character/temperament received the top mark of 10.0.

 For Dance was the celebrated premium stallion of the Hanoverian licensing in 2015.
 Dr. Werner Schade said about him: "The number 76, the Rhenish son of For Romance - Rubiloh, thrilled every day with his charm and an extraordinary elasticity.
 Heike Kemmer told me, that is was very important to have this in the dressage horse breeding.
 The horse itself and his genetically valuable background make him a great prospect for dressage riders, but foremost for stallion stations."

 We are happy that we have won the bid for For Dance.
-We think that not only his movements and type are outstanding, but also his character.
-Furthermore, his elastic gaits with great rhythm at any time and his ability for collection are extraordinairy.
+We think that his movements, type, and character are all outstanding.
+Furthermore, his elastic, rhythmic gaits at all times and his ability for collection are extraordinairy.

 For Romance' full-sister Fasine OLD was "Bundeschampion" of the 6-year-old dressage horses and is now successful at St. George.